Brennan-Clinch/COVID-19-Web-Scraping-Tutorial/README.md

 ## Introduction

 For this vignette, we want to give a tutorial on summarizing financial data from an API.
-For starters, an API is a connection between computers or between computer programs, which can also be called a software interface. (“<https://en.wikipedia.org/wiki/API>”).
+For starters, an API is a connection between computerss or between computer programs, which can also be called a software interface. (“<https://en.wikipedia.org/wiki/API>”).
 API’s are an important source for retrieving data and working with it, especially in